 To begin with, we have some new documentation.
 The primary documentation for using Charmcraft is still in the Charm SDK Documentation, but thinks like command references are in this charmcraft-specific documentation.

-• OCI image resource uploads now use skopeo to upload images.
+testcommand is also included in Charmcraft 3.1.
+Please have a go with it.
+Documentation is fairly minimal right now, as the implementation is still in flux. - OCI image resource uploads now use skopeo to upload images.
 Most notably, this means you can enter any skopeo-supported containers-transports URL to upload an OCI container to Charmhub.

-• New features to experimental extensions: django-framework and flask-framework.
-These are designed to work with rocks, for example, rocks with the flask-framework extension.
+django-frameworkandflask-framework.
+These are designed to work with rocks, for example, rocks with the flask-framework extension. - New releases are automatically published to PyPI (thanks @bittner)!

 Bugfixes:

-• flask-framework charms now automatically include the rustup snap
+- flask-framework charms now automatically include the

-• Symlinked directories are correctly included in charms (previously only symlinked files worked).
+rustupsnap - Symlinked directories are correctly included in charms (previously only symlinked files worked).

-• Fixed a crash when using the framework linter with the reactive plugin
+- Fixed a crash when using the

-• … and several more!
+frameworklinter with thereactiveplugin - … and several more!

 Release Timeframe